 TL;DR: So… What’s my Verdict?

-In short, my life completely changed from becoming a LinkedIn Learning Instructor.
+In short, my life completely changed after becoming a LinkedIn Learning Instructor.
 And who knows!
 I may be at it again, if I find something else I want to share with the world!